-Morrow, a Democrat, was the representative for New Mexico's 1st congressional district from 1927 to 1929.
+Morrow was the representative for New Mexico’s 1st congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Morrow missed 17 of 365 roll call votes, which is 4.7%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.